awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/upload-components.md

    ```

    Copy the `arn` from the response to check the state of the component in the next step\.
+**Note**
+AWS IoT Greengrass computes the digest of each artifact when you create the component\.
+This means that you can't modify the artifact files in your S3 bucket after you create a component\.
+If you do, deployments that include this component will fail, because the file digest doesn't match\.
+If you modify an artifact file, you must create a new version of the component\.

 1. Each component in the AWS IoT Greengrass service has a state\.
 Run the following command to confirm the state of the component version that you upload in this procedure\.
 Replace *com\.example\.HelloWorld* and *1\.0\.0* with the component version to query\.
 Replace the `arn` with the ARN from the previous step\.